portswigger-cloud/postmortems/2024/10/saas-outage.md

 ## Timeline

-- 16-10-2024 11:58 - [PR-158](https://github.com/bottlerocket-os/bottlerocket-core-kit/pull/158) was merged into the default branch.
+- 16-10-2024 11:58 - [PR-158](https://github.com/bottlerocket-os/bottlerocket-core-kit/pull/158) was merged into the Bottlerocket repos default branch.
 This change Adds a default security setting to block writable/executable memory for all services.
 ```text
     MemoryDenyWriteExecute=yes
 ```